CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ...
 ```

 Consequently, the `SpacesuitServiceCore` can be linked and used in the CosmonautService framework.
-Making the `CosmonautService` understands the `SpacesuitService`.
+Making all publicly available protocols and types available to the `CosmonautService`.

 ```yaml
 ...